informatics-isi-edu/ermrestjs/doc/api.md

 #### column.formatvalue(data, context) ⇒ <code>string</code>
 Formats a value corresponding to this column definition.
+If a column display annotation with preformat property is available then use prvided format string else use the default formatValue function

 **Kind**: instance method of [<code>Column</code>](#ERMrest.Column)
 **Returns**: <code>string</code> - The formatted value.